Register for Upcoming Classes

 Introduction to Behavioral Health and Addictive Diseases is designed for first responders, clergy, hospital personnel, security officers, and others who wish to learn about mental health and addictive disorders and how to assist and support those affected and their caregivers.
 Offered as a one or two-day training program.
 Continuing education units available for IBHAD classes for LCSW, LMSW, LPC professionals.
 Also POST credit hours approved for law enforcement.

 (Some sessions are reserved for the hosting organization.
-However, depending on the class size, seats in these sessions may become available to the general public).
+Depending on the class size, seats in these sessions may become available to the general public).

 Georgia Youth In Crisis